ncatlab/nlab-content/pages/3298.md

 ### Specific concrete

-We unwind the above generall abstract definition in special classes of examples and find more explicit and more traditional definitions of Hochschild homology.
+We unwind the above general abstract definition in special classes of examples and find more explicit and more traditional definitions of Hochschild homology.

 #### Pirashvili's higher order Hochschild homology {#PirashviliHigherOrder}